 What about idioms?

-I don’t have the exact number, but my list of 5,000+ words would contain around 15 percent phrasal verbs and idioms.
+I don’t have the exact number, but my list would contain around 15 percent phrasal verbs and idioms.

 One of my goals while building vocabulary has been to learn what to call commonly used objects (or nouns).